Travel Therapy Pay 101: How Does It Work?

 Why do we get paid this way?
 Well, as traveling workers, we receive pay not only for the work we do, but we also receive reimbursements to cover our housing and other expenses while we are there.
 Per the IRS, as long as you’re maintaining a “Tax Home” at your permanent residence, you get a tax break on the stipend part of your pay.
 So, at the end of the day, because you don’t have to pay taxes on that part of your pay, you end up making more money after taxes than at a regular job, where all of your pay is taxed.

-- To learn more about tax homes, stay tuned for the Tax Home part of our series coming soon!
+- To learn more about tax homes, check out the Tax Home part of our series!
 We also recommend visiting TravelTax.com to make sure you’re following all the proper rules!